DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   success and failure, respectively.
 This will change to 1 and 0 for true and false, respectively, to make use of the function more intuitive.

-* eal: due to internal data layout reorganization, there will be changes to several structures and functions as a result of coming changes to support memory hotplug in v18.05.
-  ``rte_eal_get_physmem_layout`` will be deprecated and removed in subsequent releases.
-  ``rte_mem_config`` contents will change due to switch to memseg lists.
-  ``rte_memzone`` member ``memseg_id`` will no longer serve any useful purpose and will be removed.

 * eal: a new set of mbuf mempool ops name APIs for user, platform and best mempool names have been defined in ``rte_mbuf`` in v18.02.
 The uses of ``rte_eal_mbuf_default_mempool_ops`` shall be replaced by